PeterSewell/nonrotating_necklace/README.md

 - each blob is actually a (mild) colour gradient, not a uniform colour, and the direction of the gradient flips depending on whether the wearer is rotating clockwise or anticlockwise;
 - the sensor data and reconstructed angle can be sent by short-range radio to a receiver, to be displayed live or recorded on a laptop.

+## How it works

+The sensors measure the current linear acceleration, gyroscope rotation rate, and magnetic field, each in three axes.

+We assume the wearer will be largely vertical, with the necklace not necessarily horizontal, but more-or-less stable in the reference frame of the wearer's shoulders.
+In normal use, as the wearer moves, the acceleration vector is dominated by gravity.
+To estimate which way is up, in the device reference frame, we take a smoothed (low-pass-filtered) version of the acceleration data.
+We project the gyroscope and magnetic field data onto this horizontal plane.

+The magnetic field data gives an absolute orientation with respect to the Earth's magnetic field, but with a very noisy signal.
+On the other hand, the gyroscope gives reasonably good data about the rotation rate, which one can integrate to get an orientation estimate, but it will tend to drift with time as errors accumulate.
+We fuse the two with a complementary filter, choosing the time constant empirically to balance reducing jitter from the magnetometer noise against giving a fast response to quick rotation.
+Additionally, when the angular rotation rate is small (less than two pixels/second), we smooth the resulting orientation estimate.

+Meanwhile, each cardinal-point region of LEDs has a base colour from a random walk within a fixed RGB cuboid.
+Each random walk has a current position, velocity, and duration (in cycles).
+When the duration reaches 0, a new random velocity is chosen.
+The walk bounces off the internal faces of the RGB cuboid.
+Each region is three pixels wide, anti-aliased onto four pixels of the strip.
+One end is the base colour, and subsequent pixels are shifted by a factor of the current pixel colour velocity - this gives each region a slowly changing colour and a slowly changing colour gradient.
+The gradient direction is flipped based on the direction of rotation (to give a mild visual highlight to changes of rotation direction), slightly offset from zero to avoid flicker at rest.
+The regions have brightness scaled by the angular velocity (above 0.2 rad/s).

+Power is from a Fenix ARB-L16-700U 3.6v 700mAh Li-ion battery, which conveniently has a built-in micro-USB charging socket - so the necklace can connected either to the battery or to the Pro Micro micro-USB socket (but not both at once!).
+Power to the neopixel strip is taken from the Pro Micro regulated power, which will be less efficient than the battery supply, but makes it conveniently comparable when connected to the 5v micro-USB supply.
+Adafruit estimate around 20mA per full-brightness single-colour pixel, at 5v, but the measured power here is much less, around 8mA per full-scale single-colour pixel.
+Running all pixels full-power would still vastly exceed the Pro Micro regulator (1730mA vs 500mA max), and also give tiny battery life - but that would also be uncomfortably bright for non-daytime use.
+Measured power, running on the battery, is around 65mA before the neopixels start up, 85mA steady state, and up to 220mA when rotating.
+That should give battery life of 3 to 8 hours.

+The refresh rate is around 40-50 Hz.
+Reading the magnetometer data takes a long time (around 21ms) and is not needed at high frequency, so is only done once every four cycles.
+Printing data to the serial link slows this down considerably.

 ## The hardware

 The electronics consists of: